 LRS member Brian Howie GM4DIJ gave an introduction to antenna modelling at the LRS meeting on 11 March 2015.
-This time he will talk more specifically about "Optimization of Antenna Height Over Real Terrain in the Low VHF Bands" at the next meeting, which will be held at 7:30 for 8:00pm on Wed 22nd November 2017 at the Braids Hotel.
+This time he talked more specifically about "Optimization of Antenna Height Over Real Terrain in the Low VHF Bands" at the meeting on 22nd November 2017.

 Brian writes: "It is common intuition that the higher an antenna is above the ground, the better it performs.
 Whilst this is true in most cases, the performance of an antenna a few wavelengths above ground is a complex interaction of the beam patterns and the local topography.
 It can be shown that in some cases a lower antenna can outperform one much higher.